randomvariations/nabu.cpm/README.md

 This code is based on the code developed by Grant Searle as linked on http://searle.x10host.com/cpm/index.html.

 It is designed for a 32MB compact flash card installed in option slot 0 and a USB->TTL serial converter connected to the transmit (pin 25) and receive (pin 20) connections on the installed [TR1863](https://github.com/randomvariations/nabu.cpm/blob/main/images/tr1863.png).
-These pins should be lifted and connected to the RX and TX pines of the serial converter.
+These pins should be lifted and connected to the TTL converter RX and TX pins of the serial converter.
+The USB->TTL TX should be connected to the TR1863 pin 20 and USB->TTL RX should be connected to the TR1863 pin 25.
+The final connection between the serial converter and the Nabu is to connect the GND on the device to a convenient ground such as pin 20 on U11, pin 4 on U12, or the end of C89 closest to the TR1863.

-While the port is clocked around 3% slower than the normal 115200 rate, it appears that most converters are accurate enough to still work.
-If using minicom (or another terminal) that can insert a small delay between characters, it may be helpful to use a 1-2ms delay.
+While the port is clocked around 3% slower than the normal 115200 8N1 rate, it appears that most converters are accurate enough to still work.
+If using minicom (or another terminal such as Teraterm) that can insert a small delay between characters, it may be helpful to use a 1-2ms delay.
+As we are not using hardware flow control, that should be disabled in your terminal program.

 The monitor.hex file can be burned to a 4K or 8K EPROM and used to replace the existing EPROM installed in the system.